mesosphere/dcos-docs-site/pages/1.8/administration/id-and-access-mgt/ent/service-auth/spark-auth/index.md

 # <a name="create-a-keypair"></a>Create a key pair

 First, you'll need to generate a 2048-bit RSA public-private key pair.
-While you can use any tool to accomplish this, the Enterprise DC/OS CLI is the most convenient because it returns the keys in the exact format required.
+While you can use any tool to accomplish this, the DC/OS Enterprise CLI is the most convenient because it returns the keys in the exact format required.

-**Prerequisite:** You must have the [DC/OS CLI installed](/1.8/usage/cli/install/) and the [Enterprise DC/OS CLI 0.4.14 or later installed](/1.8/usage/cli/enterprise-cli/#ent-cli-install).
+**Prerequisite:** You must have the [DC/OS CLI installed](/1.8/usage/cli/install/) and the [DC/OS Enterprise CLI 0.4.14 or later installed](/1.8/usage/cli/enterprise-cli/#ent-cli-install).

 1. Use the following command to create a public-private key pair and save each value into a separate file within the current directory.